-In the event of overdosage, nadolol may cause excessive bradycardia, cardiac failure, hypotension, or bronchospasm.
 In addition to the expected diuresis, overdosage of bendroflumethiazide may produce varying degrees of lethargy which may progress to coma with minimal depression of respiration and cardiovascular function and without significant serum electrolyte changes or dehydration.
-The mechanism of thiazide-induced CNS depression is unknown.
+The mechanism of thiazideinduced CNS depression is unknown.
 Gastrointestinal irritation may occur.
 Transitory increase in BUN has been reported, and serum electrolyte changes may occur, especially in patients with impaired renal function.

 Nadolol can be removed from the general circulation by hemodialysis.
 In determining the duration of corrective therapy, note must be taken of the long duration of the effect of nadolol.
 In addition to gastric lavage, the following measures should be employed, as appropriate.

-Bronchospasm - Administer a beta2-stimulating agent and/or a theophylline derivative.
+Administer a beta -stimulating agent and/or a theophylline derivative.

 Additional Corzide Information